frederic-perez/AmE-dictionary/data/dictionary.md

 __gorge<sup>1</sup>__ _n_ :three::hammer:
 __gorge<sup>2</sup>__ _v_ :three::hammer: (gorged, gorging)
 __gorget__ _n_ __1__ A piece of armor protecting the throat.
-__gorgonize__ _v tr_ :three: /GOR-guh-nyz/ [:scroll: After Gorgon, any of the three monstrous sisters in Greek mythology: Stheno, Euryale, and Medusa.
+__gorgonize__ _vt_ :three: /GOR-guh-nyz/ [:scroll: After Gorgon, any of the three monstrous sisters in Greek mythology: Stheno, Euryale, and Medusa.
 They had snakes for hair and turned into stone anyone who looked into their eyes (apparently it was OK to objectify people in those days).]
 To paralyze, petrify, or hypnotize.
 To affect as a Gorgon might; hypnotize; petrify.
 __gormandize__ _v_ :two: Overeat or eat immodestly; make a pig of oneself.
 To eat greedily, gluttonously, or ravenously. _Syn_ devour
 __gormless__
 __gorp__ _n_ A mixture of nuts, raisins, dried fruits, seeds, or the like eaten as a high-energy snack, as by hikers and climbers.